 Our main contributions are:

-1. We introduce CDST, a novel and efficient two-stream style transfer training paradigm which completely isolates color from style, thus unlocks various new style transfer capabilities in a tuning-free manner.
+1. We introduce CDST, a two-stream style transfer training paradigm which completely isolates color from style, thus unlocks various new style transfer capabilities in a tuning-free manner.
 Especially, the characteristics-preserved style transfer with style and content references is solved for the first time.

 2. CDST significantly improves the style similarity and editing capability by multi-feature image embeddings compression and our new style definition via Diffusion UNet disentanglement law.

 3. CDST achieves state-of-the-art results on various style-related tasks through quantitative metrics and human evaluations.